DebugSteven/DebugSteven.github.io/_posts/2019-1-13-little-pieces-of-joy-building-to-something-bigger.md

 It’s a common conversation starter.
 Most of the time I respond genuinely.
 > Great!
 How are you?

 It amused a few people this week.
 They commented on my seemingly endless supply of positivity.
-This post will be a reflect on what I did this week & the mindset I had while I did it.
+This post will be a reflection on what I did this week & the mindset I had while I did it.

 On the first day at the Recurse Center, it’s customary for those currently in batch & returning alums to give advice.
 Some advice I heard when I started my batch & this time was to do more pair programming, attend events or workshops, stick to your planned projects, or deviate & work on the projects you find here that seem so cool!
 I think advice like this is given based what has worked for the person giving it & or what they hope they will do for themselves. & that is certainly true for myself too.
 I said,